Decoupling Capacitor Calculations: What Size Should You Use For Digital ICs?

-Something that comes up repeatedly in PCB design guidelines, including high speed digital design "gurus", is the need to find the proper decoupling capacitor size.
+Something that comes up repeatedly in PCB design guidelines, including high-speed digital design "gurus", is the need to find the proper decoupling capacitor size.
 This is sometimes addressed without a full understanding of what these caps are supposed to do in a PDN or their role in ensuring power integrity.
 I've also seen many application notes that default to the decades-old guideline of placing three of them to bridge power and ground pins on a digital integrated circuit (usually 1 nF, 10 nF, and 100 nF, or something like this).
 In the past, this was probably fine; the power integrity problems that arose in fast digital components were not so bad as to interfere with core voltages, so the job done by the three capacitors was good enough.

-Before we get at all into sizing the decoupling capacitors you'll need for a digital design, you’ll need to understand the basic circuit model for a capacitor.
+Before we get at into sizing the decoupling capacitors you'll need for a digital design, you’ll need to understand the basic circuit model for a capacitor.
 As much as we would like to think that a capacitor behaves exactly as the theory states, this is actually not the case.
-All capacitors have some inductance on the leads that defines their impedance spectrum, which is empirically modeled as a series RLC network:
+All capacitors have some inductance on the leads that define their impedance spectrum, which is empirically modeled as a series RLC network:

-Equivalent RLC circuit used to model a capacitor
+An equivalent RLC circuit used to model a capacitor

 In this model, ESR and ESL are the equivalent series resistance and equivalent series inductance, respectively.
 The value of C can be taken as the capacitance quoted in a component’s datasheet.
 Finally, the value of R accounts for the conductance of the dielectric that forms the capacitor.
 This accounts for transient leakage that occurs in any capacitor after it is charged and removed from its circuit.
 This value is usually large enough that it can be ignored.

 In this model (ignoring R), the value (ESR/(2*ESL)) is the damping constant of the equivalent circuit, assuming the load connected to the ends of the circuit is 0 Ohms.
 This is the minimum amount of time required for the circuit to respond to a change in the input voltage under full charge/discharge.
-Datasheets for capacitors do not list damping constants, instead they will just show an impedance spectrum graph as shown below.
+Datasheets for capacitors do not list damping constants, instead, they will just show an impedance spectrum graph as shown below.
 If you like, you can use the ESL and ESR values in your datasheets to calculate the damping constant.